Check here for seasonal road closures and travel advisories.

 Whatcom Water Trails: A Kayaker’s Paradise

-Whether you’re a serious kayaker or a casual lover of a calm paddle on the water, you’ll want to pick up the new Whatcom Water Trails Map
+Whether you’re a serious kayaker or a casual lover of a calm paddle on the water, you’ll want to pick up the Whatcom Water Trails Map

 Launched by the Port of Bellingham, it highlights 22 water trails in the county, from Lake Samish and Lake Whatcom to Point Roberts’ Lighthouse Marine Park, Semiahmoo Resort, Larrabee State Park and Birch Bay State Park.

 Whatcom County is home to two companies that offer recreational kayak excursions: Moondance Kayak, owned by Kristi Kucera, and Dragonfly Kayak Tours, owned by Victoria Ayres.
+You can also rent equipment and take lessons from the Community Boating Center

 We acknowledge that Whatcom County is located on the unceded territory of the Coast Salish Peoples.
 They cared for the lands that included what we’d call the Puget Sound region, Vancouver Island and British Columbia since time immemorial.
 This gives us the great obligation and opportunity to learn how to care for our surrounding areas and all the natural and human resources we require to live.
 We express our deepest respect and gratitude for our indigenous neighbors, the Lummi Nation and Nooksack Tribe, for their enduring care and protection of our shared lands and waterways.